Pressio/pressio/docs/html/_sources/components/mpl.rst.txt

 .. admonition:: Description

+    :medium:`Metaprogramming functionalities useful
-    :medium:`Provides metaprogramming functionalities that are always useful for generic programming and are one of the fundamental building blocks of the pressio library.`
+    for generic programming, which is a fundamental building block of the pressio library.`

 If you are familiar with the ``<type_traits>`` header from